haileycoop/nightsong/content/index.md

 **The Airship Armada**
 A small but determined cluster of airship crews who live in a floating city.
 Their ships are unreliable and prone to catastrophic accidents.
 They aren't able to safely high or far.
 Getting over a mountain range is out of the question.
 Their lives are short but free.

+**The Concord of Sovereign Houses of Ondra**
+Further south of the Maw, the lands offer some meagre hospitality.
+The terrain is flatter and less rocky, with fewer forests and more plains.
+There are rivers and lakes, and a few harbours.
+A number of great houses of established themselves in defensible niches, using motte and bailey, and a constrained blend of agriculture with hunting and gathering, to persist over generations.
+A single great lake between them provides a nexus through which an uneasy web of trade and alliance has formed.

 ### Campaign context

 Nightsong is an original world by me, Hailey.
 It's based on some ideas I've been bouncing around for a while, but I decided to work on it actively to run a short Pathfinder 2 campaign for my friend Abigail.
 As we play the campaign, I'll be taking ideas from the players, and the story we tell together, to flesh out the world.